micahdougall/peppero-locks/README.md

 # tl;dr

+Please see `README`.*md* for optimal reading.

 This README.md details the Eloquent Model relationships and functionality included in *Peppero Locks*.
 It is best rendered in an IDE which provides links to classes and migrations (contents page links will work in VSCode but not PHPStorm).

 **All class files are completed and adequately commented, so this document is an optional read.**

 Screenshots from the `php artisan tinker` CLI can be seen in the final section of this readme.

 The full project repository can also be found on [GitHub](https://github.com/micahdougall/peppero-locks).
+Access to the private repository has been granted to `RGayaSU`.